-We caught up with Paula Kearney, head of our BSc in Process Technology programme.
+Recently, we caught up with Paula Kearney who is head of our BSc in Process Technology programme.
 She gave us insight into the biopharmaceutical process technology industry.
 And we're sharing what we've learned with you!

-Paula has over 27 years'’ experience within the pharmaceutical & biopharmaceutical industry having previously worked in MSD Swords, Ipsen Beaufour and Gerard Laboratories.
-Throughout her career, she has gained extensive experience in both drug substance and drug product manufacturing.
-She’s held senior laboratory roles in both the microbiology and analytical services field before progressing her career into Quality Systems and then to Learning and Development.
-She now designs and delivers bespoke training programmes for the industry and also lectures for Griffith College Dublin and TUD.
+Paula has over 27 years of experience within the pharmaceutical & biopharmaceutical industry.
+She worked in MSD Swords, Ipsen Beaufour and Gerard Laboratories.
+She has gained experience in both drug substance and drug product manufacturing.
+She held senior laboratory roles in both the microbiology and analytical services fields.
+She progressed her career into Quality Systems and then to Learning and Development.
+She now designs and delivers bespoke training programmes for the industry.
+Paula also lectures for Griffith College Dublin and TUD.

 Why Should I Work in the Industry?